HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 - We will be exploring `tenure` data, which looks at owner vs. renter-occupied units.
 - We want census responses that have been aggregated to the **census tract** level.
 - Our area of study is near the Harvard campus, in Somerville and Cambridge.
+- We'll be looking at the most recent [estimates](https://www.census.gov/programs-surveys/acs/guidance/estimates.html) at the time this guide was written, 2015-2019.

 > **Geography tip:** Census tracts are a popular aggregation unit, as they are more granular than county or state level data, but more available and statistically-reliable than block level data.